 This lemon dutch baby pancake recipe is so easy to make!
 It looks impressive and can be made in a cast iron or regular skillet.
-It's perfect for brunch at home.
+It's a perfect oven-baked pancake for brunch at home.

 In spring and summer, I tend to want all the lemony things.
 Lemonade, lemonade pie, lemon bars, lemon orzo soup, and lemon cocktails.
 And I tend to throw lemon zest and lemon juice into everything I can.
 That’s how this lemon dutch baby pancake recipe came to be.

 First of all, I think I’ve mentioned it here on the blog before… I am HORRIBLE at making pancakes.
 But dutch baby pancakes?
 I am a star at making those.
 It helps that they are SO easy.
 Basically you just blend up some ingredients, pour it into a pan, and let your oven do the work for you.
 My kind of meal.
 I've been making this raspberry dutch baby for years.

 And this time of year, when strawberries are just starting to come into season, I use them whenever I can.
 And they add a nice fruity freshness to the lemon dutch baby pancake recipe.
 Highly recommended.

 The pancake will puff up a lot in the oven.
 It’s pretty impressive.
 Once you take it out and squeeze the lemon juice on, it will deflate in the middle.
 Don’t be scared.
 That’s completely normal as it cools off.
 But I do like to eat it when it’s warm.
 So squeeze that lemon on there, make it rain powdered sugar, top with lemon slices and strawberries, and then slice up and dive in!

 - Butter - You'll use this at the start and melt it in the pan.
 It keeps the dutch baby from sticking.

 - Flour - Regular all purpose flour is what you need for this recipe!